Action in Arabia: Development

 In April 1943 RKO announced they had bought the rights to an original story, The Fanatic of Fez, about the work of American agents in Africa prior to the invasion of Africa.
 (A novelisation of the story was published in May 1943.

-George Sanders had just finished a long term contract with 20th Century Fox and signed a three-picture deal with RKO of which this was to be the first.
+George Sanders had just finished a long-term contract with 20th Century Fox and signed a three-picture deal with RKO of which this was to be the first.
+It was Virginia Bruce's first film in a year, having taken time off following the death of her husband, J. Walter Ruben.

 Shooting

 Filming started on 1 October 1943 under the title International Zone.